romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, what is the correct approach to ensure that a workflow is triggered by a push event only when specific files or directories change?
+Q: In GitHub Actions, what is the correct approach to ensure that a workflow is triggered by a push event only when specific files or directories change?
 <details><summary>Show the answer</summary><p>

 - **Use the on: push: paths: ['specific-path/*'] syntax to trigger the workflow only when changes occur in files or directories under 'specific-path'**